 The deeper you dig into the underground economy of crypto exchanges, the shadier it looks.
 It’s no secret that centralized exchanges have never been popular among crypto fans, but the reality is that we still need them at this point and they remain the main platforms for buying, selling, and exchanging BTC and other tokens and coins.
 They also give a smooth start for beginners by simplifying the process of trading and avoiding cryptocurrency scams.
 And like many other comforts, they come at a certain price.

-The Bitwise Report and the Imaginary Market
+The Bitwise Report on the Crypto Market

 In practice, exchanges often exaggerate numbers and recently we received more proof of that.
 On May 24th, Bitwise, an established cryptocurrency index fund, published a white paper that was based on the March research they presented to SEC.
 This white paper explores the depths of economic and non-economic trading in Bitcoin and states that nearly 95% of the Bitcoin trading volume that has been declared is fake.
 Although scams in cryptocurrency are no surprise, this percentage of fake data is unexpectedly overwhelming.